Privacy Policy - June 2026

 Cookies

-We collect personal information from individuals who express interest in receiving updates of our product and marketing communication, typically including but not limited to:
+We collect personal information from individuals who express interest in receiving updates of our product and marketing communications, typically including but not limited to:

 1. Identity Data: Your name, title, and professional details.